ftlabs/big-ft/README.md

 ##### [Creating a virtual machine for Docker](#creating-a-virtual-machine-for-docker)
  [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [VMWare](http://www.vmware.com/uk/).

+- Check if you already have a Docker machine set-up -- `docker-machine ls` If you don't have a Docker machine set-up:
-- Create a virtual machine -- `docker-machine create --driver virtualbox dev` (change the driver value if using vmware)
+- Create a virtual machine -- `docker-machine create --driver virtualbox default` (change the driver value if using vmware) If/Once you have a Docker machine set-up:
 - Check that your machine is running -- `docker-machine ls`
-- If machine is not running, boot it up -- `docker-machine start dev`
+- If machine is not running, boot it up -- `docker-machine start default`
-- Add environment variables to your computer in order to let Docker communicate with the virtual machine -- `eval "$(docker-machine env dev)"`
+- Add environment variables to your computer in order to let Docker communicate with the virtual machine -- `eval "$(docker-machine env default)"`

 ### Deploying
 As we are using Heroku Docker for development, we can no longer deploy using `git`.